Sinkhorn Divergences for Unbalanced Optimal Transport

 We detail some properties of this operator: these are helpful to get insights on its behaviour and are used extensively in subsequent proofs.

-\begin{proposition}[Properties of the Softmin operator] For any $\epsilon>0$, Softmin is continuous on $\Mmpp(\Xx)\times\Cc(\Xx)$.
+\begin{proposition}[Properties of the Softmin operator] For any $\epsilon>0$, Softmin is continuous w.r.t inputs $(\al,\f)$.
 It interpolates between a minimum operator and a sum, it is order preserving, and it is translation invariant.
 Those properties respectively read

 \end{proposition}